 BECU never pushed the issue again.
 I never was contacted again and never was put into collections or anything like that.
 From my end, I assumed they worked it out with the customer who attempted to place a stop on a check many weeks after it cleared.
 Again, no collection company attempted to collect the debt and it never appeared on my credit report.

-BECU, however, has another weapon at their disposal.
+BECU, however, has another weapon at its disposal.
 A weapon that many banks use is the ChexSystems.
 It is basically an internal credit report used just by the banking industry.
 It is different from your personal credit report.
 It is like an internal blacklist system for banks and if you attempt to go to another bank, you’ll be denied the ability to open a simple checking account with them.
 You don’t know you’ve been added to this blacklist either until you apply somewhere.
 BECU doesn’t notify you about this tool and even if they are legally wrong it doesn’t matter.
 There is no accountability except that you can go through the process after you’re denied at the bank you’re trying to open a new account with.

 Their failure as a company and wrongful decision made me create this website about BECU Credit Union.
 I’m not a happy customer anymore and when you’re wronged for no reason, provided bad customer service, and then added to some blacklist of the banking industry – I simply won’t tolerate it.
 I cleared myself now from being on this CheckSystems blacklist, however, this website will remain forever.